ab10945/GANsForColourization/README.md

 <img src="./images/GANChart.png" width="400" height="400">

+The first channel (L) shows the lightness of an image which when visualizing is a grayscale image and is the input to our generator model.
+The generator model then outputs the a and b channels, which hold information on how yellow-green and red-blue an image is.
+The generated example is the concatenation of the input (L channel) and output (a and b)channels.
+The Discriminator then classifies these images as fake or real, and based on its performance the discriminator and generator models’ weights will be updated.

 ### Solution Approach

-We started out by modifying the COCO dataset.
-We changed the colour scheme from RGB to LAB. where the 'L' channel encodes the lightness and 'A' and 'B' channels encode the colour information ie, how green-red or yellow-blue our image is.
-'L' channel was the input to our model and 'A' and 'B' were the values to predict and match.

 We based our generator network on a Unet architecture.
 We go 8 layers down, since our original image size was 256, after down-sampling we end up with a 1x1 image, which we then up-sample with the same mapping.
 The discriminator is the patch discriminator model.
 Conv layers, Batch Norm and Leaky Relu were stacked in both networks.
 The generator also had drop-out.